Westie/volumio-plugins-ampache/README.md

 - Add in support for smart playlists
 - Fix global search (currently it works when namespaced)
 - Fix the back button (it is completely... broken)
+- Figure out how to get playback to work, currently this maps to...
+Webradio!

 ## Installation